rehartley/SilentDuck/README.md

 Although usable for encrypting messages, this app focuses on exercising various features particular to one time pad systems.

+In addition to reading and writing normal files, you can use a builtin full screen text editor (just like it was 1985 again!) by specifying "EDITOR" as the file name to keep it in memory.
+Some caveats must apply, such as putting a laptop into hibernation will write all memory to storage, as does squeezing memory onto swap space, etc.

+Although this app is written in Python, it has a buildit.bat script to turn it into a single .EXE file if that makes deployments easier for you.

 WARNING:
 1) This app will automatically wipe and delete input files for each command.
 2) Using the "-k" flag inhibits this auto-wipe and delete behaviour